eduong100/MERNFarmApp/README.md

 <h2>Backend:</h2>

-The react uses an express server and a MongoDB to set up a fully working REST API + database.
+We use an express server and MongoDB to set up a fully working REST API + database.
 Communcation between the two is handled via Mongoose.
 We store and retrieve data according to the following mongoose schema:
 ```
 const productSchema = new mongoose.Schema({